manuasir/node-lastfm-scrobblings/README.md

     ```
     npm install
     ```
-- A bash script for the compilation is included:
+- Run the attached bash script for building the binaries:
     ```
     ./makefile
     ```